Market Smarter, Not Harder: Focusing on Your Target Audience

 Don’t just create some social media or email campaigns and then call it a day.
 You should be constantly monitoring your results and adjusting your efforts accordingly.
 Different audiences respond better to different strategies.
 From email to social media to text campaigns, try out different platforms that your target audience might use.
 Constantly update the language and graphics that you’re using to see what performs best.

-Remember that your target audience is made up of both current and potential customers.
-Focusing your strategies to zone in on a specific group doesn’t eliminate the possibility for new customers, it just ensures that your brand is reaching the right people.
-By paying attention to your data, you’ll learn more about your audience that will allow you to both grow your following and remarket to your current customers.
+Remember that your target audience is made up of both current and potential members.
+Focusing your strategies to zone in on a specific group doesn’t eliminate the possibility for new members, it just ensures that your church is reaching the right people.
+By paying attention to your data, you’ll learn more about your audience that will allow you to both grow your following and increase your engagement.

-Business and marketing success all comes down to knowing who your target audience is and what they like.
-Marketing to the wrong audience can be very costly and can even confuse the actual target customer.
-As long as you stay true to your core audience and anticipate their needs, new and old customers will always be able to find you.
+Church and marketing success all comes down to knowing who your target audience is and what they like.
+Marketing to the wrong audience can be very costly and can even confuse the actual target audience.
+As long as you stay true to your core audience and anticipate their needs, new and old members will always be able to find you.